-- 12. It is important that the cash flow of the Council is carefully monitored and controlled to ensure enough funds are available each day to cover its outgoings.
-This will become more difficult as the Council uses up capital receipts and reduces investment balances. - 13.
-The Council did not breach any of the following indicators: - (a) the Maximum Upper Limit for Fixed Rate Exposure during 2016/17 was 83% for Debt and 61% for Investments (limit set at 100%) and Maximum Upper Limit for Variable Rate Exposure during 2016/17 was 17% on Debt and 39% on Investments (limit set at 25% and 75% respectively); - (b) the maximum amount of the portfolio being invested for longer than 364 days was £0m (limit set at £15m); and
+- 12. It is important that the cash flow of the Council is carefully monitored and controlled to ensure enough funds are available each day to cover its outgoings. - 13.
+The Council did not breach any of the following indicators: - a) The Maximum Upper Limit for Fixed Rate Exposure during 2018/19 was 69% for Debt and 54% for Investments (limit set at 100%) and Maximum Upper Limit for Variable Rate Exposure during 2018/19 was 31% on Debt and 46% on Investments (limit set at 50% and 75% respectively);

-- (c) the maximum limit set for investment exposure per country outside of the UK was £5m.
-Average £2m in Sweden.
-Standard Life MMF is domiciled in Guernsey, so is also Non-UK.
-Average £5m. - 14.
-The risks associated with this section are as follows: - (a) Credit and Counterparty Risk the risk of failure by a third party to meet its contractual obligations to the Council, i.e. goes into liquidation.
-The Council's counter-party lists and limits reflect a prudent attitude towards organisations with which funds may be deposited and these are regularly updated by our treasury advisors. - (b) Liquidity Risk the risk that cash will not be available when it is needed, incurring additional unbudgeted costs for short-term loans.
-The Director of Resources has monthly meetings with Treasury Staff, to go through the cash flow for the coming month.
-A number of instant access accounts are used to ensure adequate cash remains available. - (c) Interest Rate Risk the risk of fluctuations in interest rates.
+- b) The maximum amount of the portfolio being invested for longer than 364 days was £0m: and - c) The maximum limit set for investment exposure per country outside of the UK was £3m.
+During the year, the Council's average exposure to Swedish counterparties was £2.2m. - 14.
+The risks associated with this section are as follows: - a) Credit and Counterparty Risk the risk of failure by a third party to meet its contractual obligations to the Council, i.e. goes into liquidation.
+The Council's counter-party lists and limits reflect a prudent attitude towards organisations with which funds may be deposited and these are regularly updated by our treasury advisors. - b) Liquidity Risk the risk that cash will not be available when it is needed, incurring additional unbudgeted costs for short-term loans.
+The Chief Finance Officer has monthly meetings with treasury staff, to go through the cash flow for the coming month.
+Several instant access accounts are used to ensure adequate cash remains available. - c) Interest Rate Risk the risk of fluctuations in interest rates.
 The Council allows a maximum of 75% of its investments to be invested in variable rates, and the remainder are in fixed rate deposits.
 This allows the Council to receive reasonable rates, whilst at the same time, gives the Council flexibility to take advantage of any changes in interest rates.